anthonyvitale/jupiter/README.md

 Moneta is the name of the DigitalOcean Spaces bucket and it will hold all photos taken by the skycam as well as any timelapse videos created.

+## Astraios
+Camera package for telling the RPi to take photos.

 ## Minerva
 A database (also on DigitalOcean) to store photo/timelapse metadata.

+## Saturn
+Timelapse creation tool